raspberrypilearning/robot-antenna/en/step_4.md

 Now let's connect the antenna to the Raspberry Pi to make a **circuit**.

++ Make sure your Raspberry Pi is switched off.

 + Turn your Raspberry Pi so that it is facing the same way up as in the diagram below

 ![The GPIO pins](images/gpio.png)